rize-network/app-studio-web/src/components/Toggle/Toggle.md

 ```

 ### **colorScheme**
-"Optional string to customize the color theme of the toggle component."
+"Optional string to set the color scheme for the toggle component's appearance."

 ```tsx
 import React from 'react';